rjuju/pg_validate_extupgrade/README.md

               - in attcollation:
                 - upgraded has no value, while installed has
                   + C

-      - mismatch found for Relation public.ref2:
-        - in constraints:
-          installed and upgraded both have 1 Constraint but some mismatch in them:
-            - mismatch found for Constraint public.ref2_id_fkey:
-              - in condef:
-                - FOREIGN KEY (id) REFERENCES public.main2(id) ON UPDATE CASCADE ON DELETE CASCADE
-                + FOREIGN KEY (id) REFERENCES public.main2(id) ON DELETE RESTRICT

-      - mismatch found for Relation public.ref:
-        - in constraints:
-          installed has 1 more Constraint (1) than upgraded (0)
-            1 Constraint missing in upgraded:
-              - public.ref_id_fkey

-        - in relhastriggers:
-          - true
-          + false

-      - mismatch found for Relation public.logged:
-        - in relpersistence:
-          - u
-          + p

-        - in relacl:
-          - upgraded has no value, while installed has
-            + {rjuju=arwdDxt/rjuju}

-        - in reloptions:
-          - upgraded has no value, while installed has
-            + fillfactor=80

-      - mismatch found for Relation public.main2:
-        - in constraints:
-          installed and upgraded both have 2 Constraint but some mismatch in them:
-            - mismatch found for Constraint public.main2_val_check:
-              - in condef:
-                - CHECK ((length(val) > 2))
-                + CHECK ((length(val) > 1))

       - mismatch found for Relation public.tbl3:
         - in attributes: